 Here at The Nature Nook, we just love frogs and toads.
 We think they are fantastic – and, in many cases, a little freaky.
 After all, there are frogs out there that raise their tadpoles in their vocal sacs.
 Frogs that can survive being frozen solid.
-A frog that was used as an early pregnancy test.
+A frog that was once used as an early pregnancy test.
 A toad whose young erupt from their mother’s back.
 In this new regular feature, we’ll be looking at all of these freaky frogs – and many more.

 Today, however, we’ll be easing ourselves into the world of frogs and toads with a brief introduction.
-They are all members of the order Anura, which literally means ‘without tail’ because they are the only amphibians to lack them as adults.
+These animals are all members of the order Anura, which literally means ‘without tail’ because they are the only amphibians to lack them as adults.
 Frogs and toads are also the most numerous amphibians in the world, with over 7,200 species, accounting for over 88% of all living amphibian species.

 What is the Difference Between a Frog and a Toad?

 Perhaps surprisingly, the answer to that question is ‘not much’.
 In fact, there is no real scientific difference between the two.
 All species in the order Anura can accurately be called frogs.
 A ‘toad’ is simply a type of frog that usually – but not always – spends most of its time on land rather than in water.
 In consequence, these species tend to have dry, warty skin and shorter hind legs that are more suited for walking than jumping or swimming.

 In Britain, this distinction makes a degree of sense, for there are only two native species of frog – the common frog (seen in the image at the top of the page) and the pool frog – both of which live predominantly in water; and two native species of toad – the common toad and the much rarer natterjack toad – which tend to live on land and have warty skin.